 Student Travel Grants

-UST can help you cover conference registration fees and travel expenses through the Student Travel Grant program offered by the Grants & Research Office.
+UST can help you cover conference registration fees and travel expenses through the Student Travel Grant program offered by the Undergraduate Research Opportunities Program.
 This program provides up to $500 of initial financial assistance with an opportunity for an additional $250 to match funding offered by the English Department (up to $250).
 Students may receive funding for more than one trip per academic year but will receive no more than a total of $750 per academic year from the Student Travel Grant Program.
 Please note that the Conference Travel Application for a Student Travel Grant must be received at least 14 calendar days prior to departure.